psverborum/emugf-cli/README.md

 # Games finder for emulators cli

-emu-gf-cli is a Ruby cli app for search and download games from vimm.net website
+emugf-cli is a Ruby cli app for search and download games from vimm.net website

 ## What you need to install